timosalm/spring-application-advisor-workshop/workshop/content/01-first-steps/index.md

 ```execute
 advisor upgrade-plan apply --help
 ```
-With the `--after-upgrade-cmd` you can automatically run a Maven goal or Gradle task after the upgrade, which we will do later as part of this workshop to run a Java formatter.
+With the `--after-upgrade-cmd`, you can automatically run a Maven goal or Gradle task after the upgrade, which we will do later as part of this workshop.

-As the upgrade process is automated based on `OpenRewrite`, the Maven/Gradle build tools, and as a consequence runs on a JVM, the `--build-tool-options` and `--build-tool-jvm-args` options make it possible to [tweak the build tools and JVM](https://docs.vmware.com/en/Tanzu-Spring-Runtime/Commercial/Tanzu-Spring-Runtime/app-advisor-run-app-advisor-cli.html#increasing-memory-limit) for larger code bases by for example increasing the memory limit or changing the Garbage Collector.
+As the upgrade process is automated based on `OpenRewrite` using the Maven/Gradle build tools, it runs as a consequence on a JVM.
+The `--build-tool-options` and `--build-tool-jvm-args` options make it possible to [tweak the build tools and JVM](https://docs.vmware.com/en/Tanzu-Spring-Runtime/Commercial/Tanzu-Spring-Runtime/app-advisor-run-app-advisor-cli.html#increasing-memory-limit) for larger code bases by for example increasing the memory limit or changing the Garbage Collector.

 The `--push` option enables the capability to automatically create a remote branch, push the changes, and open a pull request for review by the developer team before changes are merged into the code base.

 Last but not least, there is a `--from-yml` option, that references a `spring-app-advisor.yml` file in the source code repository, which enables (or disables) based on its contents (e.g. `enabled: true`) continuous and incremental upgrades within a CI/CD pipline.

-For the sake of simplicity in this workshop, we run the steps to upgrade our code base locally and not in a CI/CD pipline, and without the `--push` option, as pull requests are not part of Git itself, but available at providers like GitHub, GitLab ,or Bitbucket.
+For the sake of simplicity in this workshop, we run the steps to upgrade our code base locally and not in a CI/CD pipeline, and without the `--push` option, as pull requests are not part of Git itself, but available at providers like GitHub, GitLab ,or Bitbucket.

-The first step of our upgrade plan is to **upgrade Java from 8 to 11**, let's run it.
+The first step of our upgrade plan is to **upgrade Java from 8 to 11**.
+Let's run it!
 ```execute
 advisor upgrade-plan apply --url=${APP_ADVISOR_SERVER}
 ```